-Do you hate those pesky mesquitos buzzing in your ears?
+Do you hate those pesky mosquitos buzzing in your ears?
 Well bats can help you with that!
 Bats can eat 100% of their bodyweights in insects a day, including your nuisance bugs.
 Although records indicate that less than 0.5% of bats are rabies virus, it is still very important to remain cautious and never handle these animals with bare hands.
 Safety is a priority so only handle the bat with thick gloves or a blanket.
 You can also slide a piece of cardboard or plastic under the bat, being careful not to damage the wings.
 Bats are unable to take off from the ground so if you find a bat on the ground, do not assume automatically that it is ill or injured.
 Bats can be humanely evicted from dwellings from September 1st-April 31st.
 Read here on how to humanely evict bats from unwanted places.

 If a bat appears to be injured, please immediately text us a photo to 980-389-1133.
 A photo is the best way for us to asses the situation.
 If we confirm that the bat does indeed need to come into care, please use care and caution while containing the bat for transport.
 Please follow this link to read how to safely secure the bat as well as watch the linked video.

 Please read how to contain a bat here.